niek-sidn/hsm_workshop/README.md

 ------------------------------
 ## Aim of this Workshop
-Mid 2023 people started showing interest in some sort of HSM
+Mid 2023 people started showing interest in some sort of HSM "Course".
-\"Course\".
 Since then even more people got interested every time we mentioned it.
 Specifically it would have to be some hands-on thing, because IT-people cannot live on theory alone.
-So \"Course\" became \"Workshop\".
+So "Course" became "Workshop".
 People asked for a focus on general HSM knowledge, not on the Thales/Safenet/Luna devices we employ.
-Also \"HSM and Cloud\" should be a thing in this workshop people told us.
+Also "HSM and Cloud" should be a thing in this workshop people told us.
-The workshop is in English (well\...
+The workshop is in English (well...
 Dunglish) because our Friends from InternetStiftelsen also want to do this workshop.
 So the purpose of the workshop became:
 - getting to know what an HSM is, and what you can do with it.